 Play helps babies learn about their bodies, practice communicating and interact with their world.
 Get play ideas for supporting your baby's learning for each stage of the first year here.
 (English) (Spanish)

 Your local school district is a wonderful resource for support for you child.
 In addition to the clinical therapy your child receives, he or she may also be eligible for services in your local school district, beginning at age 3.
-The attached document provides contact information for the school districts in our area, simply click on the link.
+The attached document provides in our area, simply click on the link.

 Connect with a directory of providers offering specific programs for children aged 0-3.